doctorfree/Asciiville/README.md

 * Display the MusicPlayerPlus or RoonCommandLine interactive menus
 * Any character based client the user wishes to run
 * One of several asciimatics animations optionally accompanied by audio

+Without arguments or with the `-i` argument, `asciiville` presents a set of interactive menus that can be used to control its behavior.

 Integration is provided for: